 When you think of strong animals, what comes to mind?
 You probably won’t think of a chicken.
 Or a pig.
 But you might imagine an elephant.
 There’s one animal, though, whose very name conjures up the image of power.
 What are we talking about?
 The horse…of course!

-Big and brawny, yet graceful and fast, horses project an image of pure power.
+Big and brawny, yet graceful and fast, horses are an image of pure power.
 Their big muscles have helped them run fast and work hard for thousands of years.
 When early farmers plowed their fields with the first plows, they didn’t hitch them to the cows or the pigs or the chickens.
 Nope.
 They went straight for the most powerful animal on the farm: the horse.

 And why shouldn’t they be strong?
 Just look at them!
 Horses are long, tall animals.
-Their frames are covered with huge muscles ready to work.
+Their frames are covered with huge muscles, ready to work.

 Farmers recognized the value of horses thousands of years ago.
 Used for daily farm work, horses eventually were used for sport, too.
-Farmers would challenge each other to see who horses could pull the most weight.
+Farmers would challenge each other to see whose horses could pull the most weight.
 This led to the modern sport of horse pulling, which you might see at a county or state fair in the summer.

-So just how strong are horses?
+So, just how strong are horses?
 It’s impossible to pin down a horse’s strength exactly, but some large horse breeds have been known to pull up to three times their own weight.
 That means they might pull up to 2,500 pounds or more!

 Engineer James Watt was inspired by the strength of the horse when he came up with the term “horsepower” as a new unit of measurement.
 While working with horses lifting coal at a mine, Watt wanted a way to describe the power of the animals.
 Specifically, he wanted to measure how much energy it took a horse to raise coal out of the mine.